TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/default/messages.md

 ```

 {{< note >}} You can only send JSON encoded payload using the `payload` field when end-to-end encryption is **not enabled**.
 See [Deployment Guide]({{< relref "deployment-guide" >}}) on how to enable and disable end-to-end encryption. {{</ note >}}

+When you publish downlink this way, you will immediately see a message on `lorawan/<thing>/downlink/queued`.
+Keep an eye on other messages published to `lorawan/<thing>/downlink/#` for the sent, failed, acknowledged and not acknowledged events.

 See [Manage Things]({{< relref "things" >}}) to find the `thingName` for the end device.